Not only does cold wintry weather put undue strain on components beneath the bonnet, it also creates potentially dangerous driving conditions.

-Not only does cold wintry weather put undue strain on components beneath the bonnet, it also creates potentially dangerous driving conditions.
-And as if that wasn’t bad enough, studies show that cold weather can have an adverse effect on fuel economy — meaning more of your hard earned cash down the drain during the long, cold winter months.
+And, as if that wasn’t bad enough, studies show that cold weather can have an adverse effect on fuel economy — meaning more of your hard earned cash down the drain during the long, cold winter months.

-But what causes a drop in fuel efficiency during the winter, and is there anything motorists can do to prevent it from happening?
+But, what causes a drop in fuel efficiency during the winter, and is there anything motorists can do to prevent it from happening?
 We’re here to find out.

 How Cold Temperatures Affect Your Fuel

-According to government fuel tests, fuel efficiency is around 10% lower at -5°C than it is at 20°C. What’s more, for motorists driving under 4 miles, fuel economy can decrease by as much 20% when temperatures drop below 0°C — so what’s going on?
+What’s more, for motorists driving under 4 miles, fuel economy can decrease by as much 20% when temperatures drop below 0°C — so what’s going on?

-Given the freezing point of petrol is a chilly -60°C, it’s virtually impossible for a petrol tank to freeze up during even the harshest British winter.
 Diesel on the other hand has a much higher freeze point, and is prone to gelling in cold weather conditions.
 To combat this, fuel companies release a summer and winter diesel blend, which can resist temperatures of -5°C and -15°C respectively.

 So, given that neither fuel is massively impacted by cold weather, it’s clear that the fuel economy dilemma doesn’t rest with the liquid itself — but with the effect that the cold has on the mechanics of the car.